Fostering global community through Earthminded film and art with clean energy and zero waste goals.

 We recognize that the work of creating a healthier planet will require a collaborative effort.

 The Earth Day Film Festival honors selected films with awards such as "Best Cinematography", "Best Editing" and "Best Sound".
 In addition, The Earth Day Film Festival has several unique, original awards:

 "The Earth's Choice Award":

 The winning film is made with the Earth in mind- from conception to final film.
 Consideration is given to energy usage, waste, and environmental impact.
 The final message is typically feminine in tone, not a direct way of speaking but one that is nurturing and loving as is Mother Earth.
 The recipient of this award is given temporary custody of the "Earth's Choice" custom trophy with their name engraved below previous recipient.
-The winner of this award receives an $888 cash award to propagate future Earth-minded work.

 "The Activist Award":